managarm/bootstrap-managarm/README.md

     Install it from pip: `pip3 install meson`
 1.  `protobuf` is also required.
 There is a Debian package, but a newer version is required.
     Install it from pip: `pip3 install protobuf`
 1.  [bragi](https://github.com/managarm/bragi) is required to build managarm.
-It can be insalled via pip: `pip3 install bragi`.
+It can be installed via pip: `pip3 install bragi`.
 1. For managarm kernel documentation you may also want `mdbook`.
 This requires `rust` & `cargo` to be installed.
     Install it using cargo: `cargo install --git https://github.com/rust-lang/mdBook.git mdbook`